AraBlocks/ara-identity/README.md

 <a name="ddoCreate"></a>
 ### `aid.ddo.create({id})`
-Creates a DID document for a given DID URI.
+Create a DID document for a given DID URI.
 See [did-spec][did-document] for more details on DID documents.
-The `seed` value could be a optional random seed buffer or a deterministic seed buffer derived from a value
+The `seed` value could be either an optional random seed buffer or a deterministic seed buffer derived from a value
 ```js
 const { publicKey, secretKey } = crypto.keyPair(seed)
 const didUri = did.create(publicKey)